rootpy/rootpy/docs/modules/trees.rst

 Branches
 ========

-You can quickly access the branches in a Tree by using ``.b`` on a tree.
+You can quickly access the names of branches in a Tree by using ``.b`` on a tree.
 This is very similar to using a string for the name, but supports auto-completion and can be directly used in comparisons to make :class:`rootpy.tree.Cut` expressions.
-For example:
+Most operations that you would put in quotes in ROOT can be directly applied to a :class:`rootpy.tree.TextBranch`.
+For example, using the tree defined above:

 .. sourcecode:: python